lesaint/lesaint.github.io/_posts/articles/2014-10-25-setting_up_a_minecraft_server_on_google_compute_engine.md

 ## let it run in the background

-The probleme when starting the Minecraft server from an SSH session is that the server's process will be ended when the SSH session is ended (ie. when you disconnect).
+The problem when starting the Minecraft server from an SSH session is that the server's process will be ended when the SSH session is ended (ie. when you disconnect).

 ### use `screen`